DvirKakun/hebrew-text-direction-fix/README.md

 **Made with ❤️ for Hebrew-English bilingual AI chat users**

-Works automatically on Claude, ChatGPT, Gemini, Copilot, Perplexity, Character.ai, Poe, and You.com
+Works automatically on Claude, ChatGPT, Gemini, Copilot, and Perplexity.

 [⬆ Back to Top](#-hebrew-text-direction-fix-for-ai-chats)